 The combined impacts of habitat loss, habitat fragmentation, habitat degradation, human population growth, poaching (illegal hunting), disease, and war and civil unrest threaten the remaining giraffe and their distribution throughout Africa.
 Many threats arise from direct, indirect or perceived competition for resources with humans and their livestock.
 Habitat degradation and loss is caused by an increasing human demand for agricultural land, pastoralism, and unsustainable timber and fuel-wood harvesting.

-The fragmentation and loss of giraffe habitat caused by human encroachment often leads to the isolation of giraffe populations which, in turn, limits the flow and exchange of genetic diversity between populations.
+Human-giraffe conflict is not common, but can develop due to crop loss and damage, and potential disease transmission can result from habitat sharing with domestic livestock.
+The fragmentation and loss of giraffe habitat caused by human encroachment and infrastructure development often leads to the isolation of giraffe populations which, in turn, can limit the flow and exchange of genetic diversity between populations.

 The interbreeding of giraffe species poses a potential threat as it could result in the loss of the genetic uniqueness of each individual species.
 Although there is essentially no evidence of species naturally interbreeding in the wild, the translocation of one species of giraffe to an area already occupied by a different species could create the risk of hybridisation –a situation that is already occurring in South Africa.

 The giraffe has a distinct advantage in that it seldom competes with other wild animals or, more importantly, domestic livestock for food.
 Although conflict does sometimes occur, they do not normally pose a threat to humans.
 Nevertheless, there are several factors that affect conservation initiatives throughout Africa.